Sterling Silver Patina- What Does it Mean and What Does Patinated Sterling Silver Look Like?

 The main difference is that sterling silver tarnishes by oxidizing and developing a dark tarnish, while palladium develops a gray patina due to wear and scratches.

-Palladium is more durable and resistant to tarnish than sterling silver, which is a softer metal that requires regular polishing to maintain its bright white shine.
+Palladium is more durable and resistant to tarnish than sterling silver, a softer metal that requires regular polishing to maintain its bright white shine.

-Note: a lower purity palladium alloy like palladium 500 has more copper in it than sterling silver so it’ll patinate faster and its patina will resemble the patina of sterling silver.
+A lower purity palladium alloy like palladium 500 has more copper in it than sterling silver so it patinates faster and its patina resembles the patina of sterling silver.

 Sterling Silver Patina- Everything You Need to Know!
 Conclusion